 Project on Environment, Population and Security, June 1995

-by Thomas Homer-Dixon
+by Peter Gizewski and Thomas Homer-Dixon

 Many social, economic, and political problems have accompanied urban growth in the developing world.
 Will further growth result in violent behavior as expectations of economic improvement and social mobility are dashed?
 Past theoretical and empirical research on the links between urban growth and violence showed the relationship to be weak to nonexistent.
 But these past findings may not apply to present and future urban environments.
 This paper suggests why the future may differ from the past.
 In particular, it points to factors that may interact with urban growth in the future to lead to a more violent urban experience.
 These factors include periodic economic crisis, the reduction of state capacity to cope with political challenges, grassroots demands for democratization, and a gradual fading of the rural experience as a basis for evaluating relative economic standing and opportunity.